HL7/fhir-symptoms-ig/input/intro-notes/StructureDefinition-SymptomAbsentObservation-intro.md

 ### Mandatory Data Elements

-The following data elements SHALL or SHALL NOT be present.
-They are presented below in a simple human-readable explanation.
+The following data elements must always be present or must be supported if the data is present in the sending system ([Must Support](conformance.html#mustsupport) definition).
+They are presented below with a simple human-readable explanation.
 Profile specific guidance and examples are provided as well.
-The [Formal Views](#profile) below provides the formal summary, definitions, and terminology requirements.
+The [Formal Profile Definition](#profile) below provides the formal summary, definitions, and terminology requirements.

 **Each Symptom Absent Observation SHALL Have:**